IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

 .. contents:: |toctitle|
     :local:

+A "base image" offers you a pre-installed and pre-tuned application server to deploy Dataverse software to.
+Adding basic functionality like executing scripts at container boot, monitoring, memory tweaks etc is all done at this layer, to make the application image focus on the app itself.

 Within the main repository, you may find the base image's files at ``<git root>/modules/container-base``.
 This Maven module uses the `Maven Docker Plugin <https://dmp.fabric8.io>`_ to build and ship the image.
+You may use, extend, or alter this image to your liking and/or host in some different registry if you want to.

 **NOTE: This image is created, maintained and supported by the Dataverse community on a best-effort basis.**
 IQSS will not offer you support how to deploy or run it, please reach out to the community for help on using it.